 Louisiana product liability laws allow injured parties to file a claim against truck manufacturing and distributing companies in the event that a defective part causes a car accident.
 If the truck part has a manufacturing error, design flaw, or marketing mistake that makes it defective, the rules of strict liability come into play.
 This means the courts will hold the manufacturing company strictly liable for injuries the defective part caused, regardless of whether the company was negligent.
 Otherwise, it will be up to the plaintiff to prove negligence for a successful suit.

 The failure of any part of a semi truck can be caused by:

 In other cases, the truck equipment comes to the vehicle in proper working condition, only to break down later due to lack of proper maintenance or poor-quality repairs.
 In these situations, the party in charge of truck maintenance might be liable.
 This could be the trucking company, the truck’s owner-operator, or the maintenance crew.
 There are federal laws in place that control how often companies must inspect large trucks for part failures and problems.
-Breaking these rules to save time and money is a major cause of part-related accidents in the country.
+Breaking these rules to save time and money is a major cause of part-related truck accidents in the country.

-In the past, trucking companies largely managed to avoid liability for accidents by hiring self-employed drivers (independent contractors) and leading their fleet vehicles instead of owning them.
-In the event of a crash, the driver would be liable for his or her own mistakes, and the actual owner of the truck would be liable for vehicle-related problems–letting the truck company scot-free.
+In the past, trucking companies largely managed to avoid liability for truck accidents by hiring self-employed drivers (independent contractors) and leasing their fleet vehicles instead of owning them.
+In the event of a car crash, the driver would be liable for his or her own mistakes, and the actual owner of the truck would be liable for vehicle-related problems–letting the truck company off scot-free.
 Today, however, this is no longer the case.
 New rules open truck companies to liability for crashes involving their vehicles and drivers, regardless of ownership or employment status.

-For more information about your recent accident in Baton Rouge, and surrounding parishes throughout Louisiana, get in touch with one of our truck injury attorneys and a schedule a free consultation.
+For more information about your recent accident in Baton Rouge, and surrounding parishes throughout Louisiana, get in touch with one of our truck accident injury attorneys and a schedule a free consultation.